Skip to main content

 Energy scams involve people pretending to be energy companies or regulators to get your money or personal information.

-They can use the availability of grants, promises of cheap energy, and energy efficiency claims as tactics to trick you.
+They can use the availability of grants, promises of cheaper energy or to make your home more energy efficient, as tactics to trick you.

 Scammers can contact you in many ways: